What is a Function?

 Vertical Line Test

-On a graph, the idea of single valued means that no vertical line would ever cross more than one value.
+On a graph, the idea of single valued means that no vertical line ever crosses more than one value.

 Some types of functions have stricter rules, to find out more you can read Injective, Surjective and Bijective